 There are a few Sunday traditions in Cozumel that have changed over the years, and a few special ones that are still firmly in place.

-If you’re in town for a while, coming over from Playa del Carmen for a fun day trip, or are a passenger on one of the Cozumel cruise ships porting on a Sunday, plan ahead to catch some of the things you might only encounter here once a week.
+If you’re in town for a while, coming over on the Cozumel ferry from Playa del Carmen for a fun day trip, or are a passenger on one of the Cozumel cruise ships porting on a Sunday, plan ahead to catch some of the things you might only encounter here once a week.

 We’ll get to Sunday mass, but another nearly religious experience in Quintana Roo and the greater Yucatan area of Mexico is a good breakfast.

-On Sundays in the greater Cozumel region, that becomes a special event.
+On Sundays in the Cozumel region, a good breakfast or brunch with family becomes a special event.

 “Sunday” means an early morning quest to find the drool-worthy Yucatan special dish: cochinita pibil.